davidcorneto/Swift-4-example/README.md

 1) Must use latest Xcode and Swift versions
 2) iOS 10+
 3) Need to be able to go back between screens

-Will be an advantage:
-1) Project architecture that allows easy app functionality expansion (adding new requests, new screens)
+4) Project architecture that allows easy app functionality expansion (adding new requests, new screens)
-2) CocoaPods as dependency management system
+5) CocoaPods as dependency management system
-3) Realm
+6) Realm usage
-4) PromiseKit or RxSwift
+7) RxSwift usage
-5) Code style, syntax sugar and best-practices
+8) Code style,  syntax sugar and best-practices